 - Handle all communications with the other drivers

-If a settlement cannot be reached, we will represent you in court.
+We will represent you in court if a settlement cannot be reached.
 With a car accident attorney at your side, you will have your best chance at winning financial compensation in your case.

 Will Florida’s Comparative Negligence Laws Affect My Settlement?

 The rules of the road vary by state.
 Florida has a comparative negligence rule to determine fault in vehicle collisions.
 That means multiple drivers could be assigned fault, and the amount you can collect in a car accident claim is reduced by whatever percentage of fault you are assigned.
 That’s why it’s so important to let a legal expert handle your case.